 I emphasise the importance of using each other as a support network too; discussing ideas and problems with other parents can be an excellent way in discovering methods to support your own child.

 I look forward to working with you during this workshop, and hope you find it useful.

 Mr Endersbee

-Assistant Headteacher, Spalding Grammar School
+Assistant Headteacher i/c Teaching and Learning, Spalding Grammar School

 CONTENTS